Casting off, cruising and tying up

 Setting off

-Start the engine, keep it in neutral and allow a few minutes for it to warm up before you move off.
+Start the engine, keep it in neutral and allow some time for it to warm up before you move off.
 Untie the front and back mooring ropes from the bank, but leave them tied to the boat, coiled and ready for use.
-On rivers, untie the downstream rope first.
-Make sure your ropes can’t trail in the water and get caught in the propeller.
-Don’t forget to stow the mooring stakes and hammer.

-Because the boat steers from the back, you can’t drive away from the bank as in a car.
-Check the area is clear of boat traffic then push the boat away from the bank so you can make a clean get away, with your propeller in deep water.
-In shallow water, push the back of the boat out, then reverse away until there’s room to straighten up.
+Because the boat steers from the back, you can't drive away from the bank as in a car.
+Check the area is clear of boat traffic then push the boat away from the bank so you can make a clean getaway, with your propeller in deep water.

 Steering